keyteki/keyteki/README.md

 ### X Y Z doesn't work
 That's not a question, but that still sucks, sorry :(  First, bear in mind the site is in its infancy so a lot of things aren't implemented yet, but you should be able to do most things with a bit of manual input.
 If there's anything you can't do that you need to be able to do, let me know by raising an issue.

-See this document for features I have planned and a link to the currently implemented cards:  http://bit.ly/eggteki
+See this document for features I have planned and a link to the currently implemented cards:

 ### How do I do X Y Z?

-Check out the [About page](https://eggofpanku.net/about)  of a Eggteki live deployment.
+Check out the [About page](https://jigoku.online/about)  of a Ringteki live deployment.

 ## Development